glevv/obscure_stats/README.md

 ## Code of Conduct

-This projects adopts Python Software Foundation Code of Conduct, [please read it here](https://www.python.org/psf/conduct/).
+This project adopts the Python Software Foundation Code of Conduct; [please read it here](https://www.python.org/psf/conduct/).

 ## Contributing